rancher/image-mirror/README.md

 <original-image-name> <rancher-image-name> <image-tag>
 ```

-Here is an example...
+The basic `rancher-image-name` structure is `mirrored-<org>-<repo>` and here is an example...
 ```
-banzaicloud/logging-operator rancher/banzaicloud-logging-operator 3.7.0
+banzaicloud/logging-operator rancher/mirrored-banzaicloud-logging-operator 3.7.0
 ```

 ### 2. Multi-Arch Images